nymea/nymea-wiki/Snappy.md

 > Ubuntu Core provides transactional updates with rigorous application isolation.
 This is the smallest, safest Ubuntu ever, on devices and on the cloud.
 We’re excited to unleash a new wave of developer innovation with snappy Ubuntu Core! ” - Mark Shuttleworth, founder of Ubuntu and Canonical.

 So we decidet to try the new system to use the advantages of the snappy package system and give you the possibility to play with Ubuntu Core and guh on you [Beaglebone Black](http://beagleboard.org/BLACK) or [Raspberry Pi 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/).
-You can find a good documentation of the new operating system from Canonical [Ubunut Core](https://developer.ubuntu.com/en/snappy/).
+You can find a good documentation of the new operating system from Canonical [Ubuntu Core](https://developer.ubuntu.com/en/snappy/).

 Currently we provide a guh snappy package only `armhf`, but we have planend to change that soon.
 If you want to install guh on you device you can do following: